example42/puppet-horizon/README.md

 ##Overview

-This module installs, manages and configures horizon and its services.
+This module installs, manages and configures horizon.

 ##Module Description